Skip to main content

 Complete the remaining sixteen units for this track through a combination of:

-- 199: Independent Studies courses (four units each) in order to pursue a field research project with a faculty member (this includes the Mexican Migration Field Research Program, or MMFRP);
+• 199: Independent Studies courses (four units each) in order to pursue a field research project with a faculty member (this includes the Mexican Migration Field Research Program (MMFRP)*;

 or

-- Completing an internship in a non-governmental organization/agency that services immigrants or refugees in the San Diego area.
-Internships for up to eight units will be arranged by the Academic Internship Program (AIP).
+• Completing an approved internship in a non-governmental organization/agency that services immigrants or refugees in the San Diego area.
+Internships up to eight units arranged by the Academic Internship Program (AIP)**and be approved by the minor faculty advisor.

-Students choosing to satisfy their units requirements in Track B through field research focused on migration, like the MMFRP, must complete HMNR 100 and 101 (and not one of the three migration-focused required courses).
-Student participating in the MMFRP program in 2022-23 will need to also complete SOCI 125, USP 188 and USP 188B.
+*MMFRP Track: Students choosing to satisfy their units requirements in Track B through field research focused on migration, like the MMFRP, must complete HMNR 100 (SOCI 174 or HITO 119) and HMNR101 (COMM 114A), not one of the three migration-focused required courses.

 Declaring the Minor